- Bulgarian Air Force L-39s to be modernized and overhauled

 Maj Gen Rumen Radev runs as an independent, but is the de facto endorsement by the second-largest party in Parliament, the Bulgarian Socialist Party (BSP).

 He is seen as the main challenger to Tsetska Tsacheva, the candidate put forward by Bulgarian Prime Minister Boyko Borisov and his main ruling party GERB.
-Nearly all opinion polls see
+Nearly all opinion polls see him as Tsacheva's rival in the runoff next week, some even projecting a narrow victory for him.
+Asked to make a pre-election promise in a late-night entertainment show this week, he promised to become President.

 A Bulgarian Air Force Commander who received post-graduate training in the US, Radev was among the staunchest supporters of buying new military aircraft (with all offers coming from Western companies) and had never spoken out on any issues other than the Air Force itself.